 At each phase of the doctoral process, in order to progress to the next phase, written approval by the University doctoral committee is required.
 To remain in good standing, participants must demonstrate effective progress toward achieving quality standards at each phase.
-Upon successful completion of the process, participants are awarded the Doctor of Public Health degree.
+Upon successful completion of the process, participants are awarded the Doctor of Transpersonal Psychology

-THE DEGREE PROCESS
+DEGREE PROCESS